oscarho2/GigLink/README.md

 ### Android Trusted Web Activity

 If you distribute the PWA through the Google Play Store, follow the steps in `docs/trusted-web-activity.md` to configure Digital Asset Links so the Trusted Web Activity launches without the browser address bar.

+## Safety & Moderation

+- All user-generated text (posts, comments, replies, gigs, gig applications, direct messages) is validated by the backend profanity/CSAE/hate-speech filter before it is accepted.
+- Every gig and community post exposes a built-in “Report” action that feeds `GigReport`/`PostReport`, hides high-severity content immediately, and emails the safety inbox so the team can respond within 24 hours.
+- Administrators can review and action reports through `/api/moderation` endpoints, which support marking content safe, removing it, or suspending an offending account.
+Critical reports also trigger automatic suspensions.

+See `docs/CONTENT_MODERATION.md` for the full workflow and guidance to include in App Review responses.